torchbox/wagtail-markdown/README.md

 ### Configuration

-All `wagtatail-markdown` settings are defined in a single `WAGTAILMARKDOWN` dictionary in your settings file:
+All `wagtail-markdown` settings are defined in a single `WAGTAILMARKDOWN` dictionary in your settings file:

 ```python
 # settings.py